 A Different Dialogue engages students, from one or more social identity groups, in facilitated dialogue about the similarities and differences of experience that exist within a group and/or between and across groups.
 The goal of A Different Dialogue is for students to develop comfort with, and skill for, discourse on difficult topics in order to foster positive, meaningful, and sustained cross-group relationships.

 In April 2009, Dr. John J. DeGioia, Georgetown University President, authorized the establishment of three working groups: academics, admissions, and student life to provide actionable items for consideration as a part of his Diversity and Inclusiveness Initiative.
 A year later, the Student Life Working Group, comprised of students, staff, and faculty from across the Main Campus, distributed their final report, which included a number of co-curricular recommendations to prepare Georgetown students to live and interact in a multicultural community.
-One of those recommendations was to launch a dialogue program devoted to University founder Archbishop John Carroll’s vision of a university committed to education with respect for diversity and open dialogue in the pursuit of truth.
+One of those recommendations was to launch an intergroup dialogue program devoted to University founder Archbishop John Carroll’s vision of a university committed to education with respect for diversity and open dialogue in the pursuit of truth.
 A Different Dialogue hosted its first dialogue session in the Spring 2010 semester.

 Awards, Presentations, and Papers